 The Hippie look

-Of course, also the flower power movement, its music and fashion made it over the pond.
+At aforementioned, also the flower power movement, its music and fashion made it over the pond.
 I loved “The Mamas and the Papas”, I liked the jeans, the flared jeans in particular, and the tie-dyed T-shirts.
 I wasn’t allowed to wear jeans, and I still hear my late mother saying “T-shirts are underwear.”
-My sister and I were even taken out of the youth group we used to attend once a week, when the leader, a 14 year old girl, taught us how to make tie-dyed shirts!
+My sister and I were even taken out of the youth group we used to attend once a week, when the leader, a 14 years old girl, taught us how to make tie-dyed shirts!

 However, I got the Afghan coat, the symbol of the Hippie’s Eastern gaze.
 It was silver gray goat with the shaved fur inside.
 Long curly hair was attached as trim on the sleeves and the bottom as well as along the neck and down the hook closure front.
 There was paisley inspired embroidery along the front and in the back.
 My dad okay-ed this coat.
 He loved anything leather.
 Guess what, I am still looking to get a similar coat again.